EmuELEC/Sx05RE_old/README.md

+# This repo has been moved to: https://github.com/shantigilbert/LibreELEC.tv/tree/Sx05RE

 # Sx05RE - An emulation build for Sx05 Devices

 Sx05RE is based on LibreELEC (AlexELEC originally) and it runs Emulationstation/Retroarch to turn your Amlogic Sx05 device into a Retro EmulationStation!